 Having been raised Baptist, I had never been in an Orthodox church, to my memory, particularly one involved in a service.
 My guide, Irina, placed a cover on her head and we entered the church.
 It was a “Saint’s Day” and so we were among a crowd of people paying homage and respect to icons of the saints long gone.
 As we respectfully wandered around the incense-filled church that day, we encountered an orthodox priest dressed in black.
 Suddenly, in Russian, the bearded priest asked me to take my hands out of my pockets!
 I was shocked.
 It was cold and I was unaware I had my hands in my pockets but I did what I was told, out of respect.
-Though I obeyed, my initial reaction, the first few seconds anyway were me thinking to myself “he can’t tell me what to do.”
+Though I obeyed, my initial automatic reaction, the first few seconds anyway were me thinking to myself “he can’t tell me what to do.”

-After we left, I asked Irina why the priest had asked me to remove my hands from my pockets, and she said that the church was a holy and sacred place and that was a sign of respect.
+After we left, I asked Irina why the priest had asked me to remove my hands from my pockets, and she said that the church was a holy and sacred place and the required gesture was a sign of respect.
 So was her putting on the veil.
-This was an experience which has haunted my memory since.
-First of all, I am making no argument here for orthodox religion, though I have lately been drawn closer to the faith through an Anglican church.
+This was an experience which has haunted my memory ever since.
+First of all, I am making no argument here for orthodox religion, though I have recently been drawn closer to the faith through an Anglican church.
 To the contrary, my hopeful argument is much simpler.
 In our denial of any sort of sacred meaning to life, we are coming unhinged.
 We are a snake swallowing its own tail.
 The ring, from The Lord of the Rings, is consuming us and we are destroying ourselves.
 We the branches are killing the roots of the tree by which we live.
-Not just with shootings and violence, but with irrational thought, with narcissism, and with a lack of respect for one another or for authority.
+Not just with shootings and violence, but with irrational and unreasonable thought, with narcissism, and with a lack of respect for one another or for authority.

 It struck me that this experience in Russia had bigger meaning.
 If our lives mean something, anything at all, then our lives are sacred as whole.
 And if our lives are sacred then our experiences are sacred, no matter how trivial, in that they have some sort of significance.
 Either my life matters or it doesn’t.
 I needed then to decide and I need now to decide: Either everything I do matters or nothing does.
+Is anything at all sacred?
 We cannot logically say that our existence matters and then say the things we do don’t matter.
 We must say that our lives are sacred, in that they matter.
 Or else.

 Increasingly, all we have left in America are shopping malls, stores, bars, and sporting events- consumer related events.
 The places we go, the places we learn, the places we sleep, and the relationships we have are all defined for the most part by nothing other than our existence as consumers.
 Nothing is sacred in a timeless sense.
 Nothing matters.
 When people latch on to a radical version of religion and kill people we should not feel surprised.
 They feel as though they are god.
 Listen to commercials and this is the mindset: man as god, the individuals feelings are all that matter.

 This experience in Russia changed me.
 Symbols matter.
 Behavior matters.
 Words matter.
 Actions matter.
 Life matters.
 This experience of “the sacred” made me realize how nonchalantly I view my own life at times, and my own decisions.
-We must never forget that the greatest mass murders in history, murderers of 100s of millions of people, took place within regimes who viewed human life as meaningless and who hated the very idea of God.
+We must never forget that the greatest mass murders in history, murderers of 100s of millions of people, took place within communist regimes who viewed human life as meaningless and who hated the very idea of God.
 We must never forget either that all people, every single one of us, is capable of evil and capable of wrong.
 Religion, just like government, is run by people, and people are capable of anything.